xremap/xremap/README.md

           Choose the name of the created output device.
 Default is 'xremap' or 'xremap pid=xx'

       --vendor <VENDOR>
           Choose the vendor value of the created output device.
+Must be given in hexadecimal with or without a prefix '0x'.
 Default is: 0x1234

       --product <PRODUCT>
           Choose the product value of the created output device.
+Must be given in hexadecimal with or without a prefix '0x'.
 Default is: 0x5678

+      --list-devices
+          List info about devices

+      --device-details
+          Show device details

       --completions <SHELL>
           Generate shell completions